 You may wear the transdermal patch for up to 4 days.
-Provided that you have applied the transdermal patch correctly, there is little risk of it
+Provided that you have applied the transdermal patch correctly, there is little

-infra-red lamps, electric blankets, hot water bottles).
+(e.g. sauna baths, infra-red lamps, electric blankets, hot water bottles).

 In the unlikely event that your transdermal patch falls off before it needs changing, do not use the same transdermal patch again.
-Stick a new

-one on straight away (see “Changing the transdermal patch” below).
+Stick a new one on straight away (see “Changing the transdermal patch” below).